Kistanje: Population

+51.89% of the total population were Serbs and 47.06% Croats.

 In the 2011 census, there were 3,481 inhabitants of Kistanje municipality, 62.22% Serbs and 36.83% Croats.

-Historical census for Kistanje municipality is:
+Language

+Serbian and Croatian are co-official at the municipal level.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings do have Cyrillic signage, but not street signs, traffic signs or seals.
+Cyrillic is not used on any official documents, nor are there public legal and administrative employees proficient in the script.

 Politics

 The municipality council has 14 seats, out of which 10 are Independent Democratic Serb Party (SDSS), 3 are Croatian Democratic Union (HDZ), and 1 is Croatian Social Liberal Party (HSLS).
 The mayor of Kistanje, since 2012, is Goran Reljić (SDSS).